-Name of initiative Memorandum of cooperation to ensure effective action on the safety of journalists Mapping of existing mechanisms Brief description Provisional measures to establish a permanent system to respond effectively when journalists report harassment.
-Founders Memorandum: Latvian Association of Journalists, Latvian Union of Journalists, and the State Police.
-Mapping: Latvian Government.
-Members Memorandum: Latvian Association of Journalists, Latvian Union of Journalists, and the State Police Mapping: Ministry of Culture.
-Governance N/A. When was it set up?
-The memorandum was signed in 2020 Mapping started at the end of 2021 Why was it set up?
-There were concerning incidents of journalists being harassed and no sufficiently clear procedures in place to deal with them.
-As a result, the Latvian Government instructed the Ministry of Culture and Ministry of the Interior to look for solutions to ensure journalists' complaints are promptly investigated.
-Main goal The Ministries' goal is to examine the possibility of establishing a permanent system for law enforcement bodies examining journalists' complaints.
-This would take into account the specific nature of journalists' work and the Council of Europe's recommendations on the safety of journalists and other media actors.
-Specific goals The goal of the memorandum is to define how information should be exchanged in cases where a journalist has been threatened as a result of their professional activities.
-The goal of the mapping exercise is to determine which institutions are - or would be - responsible for the various actions foreseen in the European Commission's Recommendation on ensuring the protection, safety and empowerment of journalists and other media professionals in the European Union.
-This would be followed by an analysis of the actions that need to be taken in the future.
+Name of initiative Memorandum of Cooperation to Ensure Effective Action on the Safety of Journalists Brief description The Memorandum of Cooperation establishes a contact point within Police Unite in Riga that acts as an interlocutor in cases of assault by providing direct information to journalists.
+In addition, a dedicate hotline is available to journalists, operated by the State Police, to respond to imminent threats to journalists.
+Founders Association of Journalists, Union of Journalists, and the State Police.
+Members Association of Journalists, Union of Journalists, and the State Police.
+Governance In line with the Memorandum of Cooperation, the State Police set up a contact point for journalists facing safety issues.
+Journalists can directly communicate with the contact point and notify them of threats and request (a) protection; and (b) information on whether a person may pose a serious threat (e.g. someone with a previous history of assaults).
+When was it set up?
+2020.
+Why was it set up?
+There were concerning incidents of journalists being harassed and no clear procedures were in place to deal with them.
+As a result, the Latvian government instructed the Ministry of Culture and the State Police to look for solutions to ensure journalists' complaints are promptly investigated.
+Main goal The goal is to examine the possibility of establishing a permanent system for law enforcement bodies to investigate journalists' complaints.
+This system would take into account the specific nature of journalists' work and the Council of Europe's recommendations on the safety of journalists and other media actors.